simooooone/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### The freedom

-> Open source opened also my mind and gave me the ability to became aware of the internals of software development and of of an hidden universe of opportunities.
+> Open source opened also my mind and gave me the ability to became aware of the internals of software development and of an hidden universe of opportunities.